Anesthesiology Billing Services in New Mexico

 Every NM payer has specific rules for anesthesiology claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial anesthesiology claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial anesthesiology claims.
 We know their NM specific fee schedules, prior authorization requirements for anesthesiology procedures, and their appeal timelines when claims are denied.
 Anesthesia time must be precisely documented from start to end.
 Missing minutes = lost revenue.

-Centennial Care routes anesthesiology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes anesthesiology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own anesthesiology authorization and billing rules that we manage.

-Novitas Solutions processes Medicare anesthesiology claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around crna supervision rules to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare anesthesiology claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around crna supervision rules to prevent medical necessity denials.

 Denial Prevention for New Mexico Anesthesiology